ansarilaith/laith-taha/EZIoT_SDK/README.md

 ## What Can't I Do?

-The `eziot.link` API is designed handle what most developers and hobbiests need: an interim place to post and get data.
+The `eziot.link` API is designed handle what most developers and hobbyists need: an interim place to post and get data.
 It will probably handle 90% of IoT applications.
 But just to be clear, here are some of the things you shouldn't expect from `eziot.link`:

 1. **Unlimited Data** - Nope.
 This is a place to post data so you can get it and use it some other place, not save it forever.
 You get 1024 rows to work with.
 If you need to save all data forever, then periodically download it to your desktop.